Chester Probate Attorney

 How Trusts Can Prevent Probate

-When a loved one dies, it is challenging under any circumstance, but adding the additional stress of navigating probate court can feel impossible under the weight of your grief.
-The hassle and frustration of probate can be avoided if you establish a trust in South Carolina because all of those assets are already owned by the trust.
+The hassle and frustration of probate can be avoided if you establish a trust in South Carolina, as all those assets would already be owned by the trust.
 The most common type of trust in South Carolina is a living trust, which is a legal body that takes full ownership of any assets that are put in it.
 A living trust can protect your family from having to deal with probate.

-For any trust you create, you must designate a trustee who will hold the title for all the assets in the trust, check on them regularly to be sure they are in the proper condition, and pass them to the beneficiary.
-In addition to securing assets for your family, trusts also let your loved ones bypass the probate process and can keep assets from being used to pay off debts.
+In addition to securing assets for your family, trusts also let your loved ones bypass the probate process, and they can keep assets from being used to pay off debts.

 Let Mack & Mack Attorneys Guide You Through Probate